Lagos University Teaching Hospital: Description

-LUTH is the largest teaching hospital in Nigeria with 761 beds.
+LUTH is the largest teaching hospital in Nigeria, with 761 beds.
 It serves about 25 million people in Lagos State.
-The teaching hospital trains students in the College of Medicine at the University of Lagos in the Medical, Dental, Pharmacology and other departments.
+The teaching hospital trains students of the University of Lagos College of Medicine in the medical, dental, pharmacology and other departments.

-Facilities and Units
+Facilities and units

-Intensive Care Unit (ICU)
+Intensive care unit (ICU)

-One of the main facilities within the Lagos University Teaching Hospital is the ICU unit which was established on September 1963.
+One of the main facilities within the Lagos University Teaching Hospital is the intensive care unit, which was established in September 1963.
 The unit serves as the first line of care for patients with serious to life-threatening conditions or injuries.
-It is a 10-bedded compact unit.
+It is a compact 10-bed unit.
 This number has significantly grown since a study conducted between 1963 and 1973 where the teaching hospital had constantly fluctuating and low numbers due to high staff turnover.
-Some of the most common conditions entering the ICU unit include severe tetanus, neurological conditions, burn injuries, and obstetric conditions.
+Some of the most common conditions treated in the ICU unit include severe tetanus, neurological conditions, burn injuries, and obstetric conditions.

-Neonatal Unit
+Neonatal unit

-The Neonatal Unit is located within the department of Paediatrics in LUTH.
+The neonatal unit is located within the LUTH Department of Pediatrics.
 It has a capacity of 80 newborns.
-On the average, the neonatal unit takes the delivery of about 2500 deliveries per year.
-The unit also has a referral rate of 200 per month for cases beyond the capabilities at LUTH.
-The Neonatal unit has two postnatal wards and a labour ward with fourteen rooms and two theaters.
-Within the postnatal ward, there are two sections, the inborn section for babies born within LUTH and the outborn ward for babies transferred in.
-Both sub-wards have a capacity to accommodate 40 babies.
-The neonatal facility also has a section dedicated to assisting women who are looking for the fruit of the womb.
-Helping with (conception).
+On the average, the neonatal unit handles about 2500 deliveries per year.
+The unit also has a referral rate of 200 per month for cases beyond LUTH's capabilities.
+The neonatal unit has two postnatal wards and a labour ward with 14 rooms and two theaters.
+Within the postnatal ward, there are two sections, the inborn section for babies born within LUTH and the out born ward for babies transferred from other facilities.
+Both sub-wards can accommodate up to 40 babies.
+The neonatal facility also has a section dedicated to assisting women with conception.

-The equipment available on the neonatal unit are incubators, phototherapy devices; including Bilirubinometer and Irradiometer machines, multiparameter monitors, pulse oximeters, apnoea monitors, piped air/oxygen, blood gas analysers, and bubble CPAP machine with blenders and high flow facility.
+The equipment available on the neonatal unit are incubators, phototherapy devices including bilirubinometer and irradiometer machines, multiparameter monitors, pulse oximeters, apnoea monitors, piped air/oxygen, blood gas analyzers, and bubble CPAP machine with blenders and high-flow facility.

-The Neonatal unit also has access to pharmaceuticals, microbiology facilities and a chemistry laboratory, social welfare facilities and pathology for blood examination.
+The neonatal unit also has access to pharmaceuticals, microbiology facilities and a chemistry laboratory, social welfare facilities and pathology for blood examination.

 The staff composition at the neonatal unit is made up of consultant neonatologists, doctors, internal house officers, nurses and other support staff.
-As of 2020 there are 4 neonatologists, 10 resident doctors, 26 nurses and 8 support staff.
+As of 2020 there are four neonatologists, 10 resident doctors, 26 nurses and eight support staff.